 Read and write accesses to DDR SDRAM modules are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
 Accesses begin with the registration of an ACTIVE command, which is then followed by a READ or WRITE command.
-The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select device bank; A0-A12 select device row).
-The address bits registered coincident with the READ or WRITE command are used to select the device bank and starting device column location for the burst access.
+The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select devices bank; A0-A11 select device row for 256MB, A0-A12 select device row for 512MB and 1GB).
+The address bits registered coincident with the READ or WRITE command are used to select the device bank and the starting device column location for the burst access.